 A few days after I read it, my mom listened to an audio copy of it on a road trip, so when she came back, we talked about it at length, which was totally delightful.
 I would like her to live next door to me and we can share books (and I can make her cook me dinner too).

-There’s some swearing in this book (I didn’t notice it as much because I was reading it rather than listening, but it’s definitely there), but other than that, it’s pretty clean.
+In Landline by Rainbow Rowell there’s some swearing (I didn’t notice it as much because I was reading it rather than listening, but it’s definitely there), but other than that, it’s pretty clean.
 Ironically, actually, I think her adult books are more tame than her YA ones.

 Copy received from publisher